enebular/docs/en/GetStarted/Introduction.md

 This tutorial covers the following.

-- Sign-up
+- Signing up
 - Creating a project
 - Creating an asset
 - Editing a flow

-## Sign-up
+## Signing up

-** Notice : You aren't able to sign in with old enebular v1 accounts, please re-sign up as an enebular v2 accounts. **
+** Notice : You aren't able to sign in with old enebular v1 account, please re-sign to an enebular v2 account. **

-Access to https://enebular.com/en and click `SIGN UP`.
+Go to https://enebular.com/en and click `SIGN UP`.

 ![signUp](./../../img/GetStarted/Introduction-signUp-en.png)

-Fill out form and agree with privacy policy and terms of service.
-After this, click `sign up` button.
+Fill out the form and agree with the privacy policy and terms of service then click on `sign up`.

 ![inputUserInfo](./../../img/GetStarted/Introduction-inputUserInfo.png)

-We will send verification to your mail account which you registered.
-It takes few minutes to receive it.
+A verification mail will be sent to your registered email address.
+This may take a few minutes.

 ![inputUserInfo](./../../img/GetStarted/Introduction-verifying.png)

-Once you verify, you can sign in to enebular.com.
+Once verified , you can sign in to enebular.com.
-Let's click `Go To Dashboard` and hit a create a project!
+Click on `Go To Dashboard` then create a project.

 ![inputUserInfo](./../../img/GetStarted/Introduction-verified.png)